bruffolo/PHYS512/Nbody/README.md

 # Time step
 dt = 0.001
 ```
-The particle masses, and initial conditions can be set in the particle setup portion of the code.
+The particle masses, and initial conditions can be set in the "particle setup" portion of the code.

 ### Integrator